 - Global cover options

-- Additional cover options like mother and newborn care
+- Additional cover options like a mother and newborn care

 - AYUSH cover options